Accessibility Services Student Information

 - You can then look back over all your requests on the next page.
 You will receive a response within five business days.
 That means that we will either have the PDF sent to you, or we will have contacted all the publishers to get your books (publishers might take a little longer than the five days to approve your book).

-This form is used for any assessment over 30 minutes whether in-person or remote and after you have submitted your accommodation letter to your instructor.
+This form is used for any assessment over 30 minutes in duration and after you have submitted your accommodation letter to your instructor.
 Please be sure to speak with your instructor about all assigned exams for the semester.
-If you are using the Testing Center, you should initiate this online form one week before your exam - this is especially important as we will have reduced capacity to allow for social distancing.
+If you are using the Testing Center, you must initiate this online form at least one (1) week before your scheduled exam.

 To request your exams in the Testing Center, please do the following: